 The specific tasks performed by individual Physician Assistants cannot be delineated precisely because of the variations in practice requirements mandated by geographic, political, economic and social factors.
 At a minimum, however, Physician Assistants are educated in areas of basic medical science and clinical disciplines.
 Exposure to family medicine, internal medicine, pediatrics, gynecology and surgery, and to the concepts of behavioral medicine and psychiatry, pharmacotherapeutics, health maintenance, and ambulatory, emergency and long term care provides the breadth of educational preparation needed to function as a Physician Assistant.
-In 2006 four key PA organizations, the American Academy of Physician Assistants, the Accreditation Review Commission on Education for the Physician Assistant Education Association collaborated to produce the Competencies for the Physician Assistant Profession.
+In 2006 four key PA organizations, the American Academy of Physician Assistants, the Accreditation Review Commission on Education for the Physician Assistant, the National Commission on Certification of Physician Assistants and the Physician Assistant Education Association collaborated to produce the Competencies for the Physician Assistant Profession.
 This document identifies six major areas for clinically practicing PAs: medical knowledge, interpersonal and communication skills, patient care, professionalism, practice-based learning and improvement and systems based practice.